 Dr. Amelia Courts has extensive leadership experience in the education sector and a track record of career accomplishments.
 She is a highly effective leader who excels in vision setting, consensus building, and productive systems management.
 Since 2013, Amelia has served as the President/CEO of The Education Alliance.
 The Alliance is a non-profit organization based in West Virginia that mobilizes business and community support to advance a quality education for all West Virginia students.

-Under her leadership, the Alliance has been a leader in advancing innovative workforce initiatives including the Governor’s STEM Council, computer science programming, and virtual/blended learning programs.
+Under her leadership, the Alliance has been a leader in advancing innovative workforce initiatives including the Governor’s STEM Council, work-based learning programming, and career pathway initiatives.

 Dr. Courts is passionate about helping develop West Virginia’s human capital by investing in our students.
 By working collaboratively with the Board of Directors and a dedicated team, she has grown The Education Alliance programs to serve more than 176,000 students over the past five years and leverage $6.7 million dollars for students.
 Program data shows that 70% of students showed academic improvement and 49% increased career readiness.
 Two key initiatives include: the WV Ready Work-based Learning initiative that provides quality, real-world career readiness courses for high school students; and the Education Alliance AmeriCorps Mentoring program that provides a caring adult role-model to help struggling students succeed in school.